 Bitmap Crop and Coordinates in 3ds Max

-Wall Worm 3.71+ has support for using the Crop functions in a Bitmap Texture.
+Wall Worm 4.0.48+ has proper support for using the Crop functions in a Bitmap Texture.
 This feature is very convenient when you want to apply specific sections of a texture atlas to parts of your geometry without having to do extensive UV editing.
 It also has the advantage of allowing you to update a bitmap (including the locations of elements in it) without having to re-apply UVs.
 This function works for models when using the WW SMD Exporter, WW Pro SMD Exporter and WW Pro DMX exporter.
 It also works for brushes in the VMF Exporter.

 You can download the example scene from the following video to explore the creation of the wood texture atlas as well as the usage of the crop functions: Using Bitmap Crop in Wood Prop